© 2025 Michigan State University Board of Trustees

 The tornado on May 15, 2025 caused damage to an Eaton County Road Commission supply barn in Delta Township.

-The National Weather Service is confirming a tornado touched down in Eaton County during Thursday night’s severe weather, but survey crews have not yet arrived in the area to determine how powerful the storm was.
+The National Weather Service is confirming a tornado touched down in Eaton and Ingham counties during Thursday night’s severe weather.

-Meanwhile, emergency management officials in Eaton and neighboring Ingham County have been spending the day surveying damage from the storms.
+Emergency management officials in the counties spent Friday surveying damage from the storms.

-Eaton County Emergency Manager Ryan Wilkinson said trees are down and a county road commission supply barn was severely damaged.
+Eaton County Emergency Manager Ryan Wilkinson said trees were down and a county road commission supply barn was severely damaged.

 A Charlotte venue for weddings, concerts and other events was also hit by the storm.
 A social media post from Hidden Creek Farms says the tornado demolished a historic barn on the 100-acre property, but the event space and an old farmhouse are still standing.